RamSankarTheDeveloper/webscrapping/README.md

-note:additional libraries you might need to install for it to work
-  1. beautifulsoup4
-  2. sqlite3
-  3. requests

-working:
+# webscrapping

-  Automatically scrapes all item listed webpages in the same order as listed.
-Run main.py in your IDE.
-Scraped data is saved as   storage_data.db on the same directory of your code, in table format
+  > Run main.py in your IDE.
+Automatically scrapes each item-listed-webpage in the same order as listed in the website in an interval timer of 5 seconds.
+Scraped data is saved in 'storage_data.db' on the same directory of your code, in table format

+**additional libraries you might need to install for it to work -- beautifulsoup4, --regex, -- requests>**

+The scrapping starts here:[ ebay/computer printers](https://www.ebay.com/b/Computer-Printers/1245/bn_320031)

 program settings:
-  - limit can be edited using while loop limit
+  - number of webpages scrapped depends on while loop limit
-  - change webpage "class_=" if you are looking for items other than printers
+  - edit 'class_=', intital url if you want to search items other than printers

 Languages:
   - python